Blog > diversity and equality

 What is white gaze?

-White gaze is looking at individuals who are non-white through a lens of western or eurocentric (i.e. European ideologies) ideas.
-It assumes that these white, western political, social and cultural ideas are dominant or mainstream everywhere and that individuals should be judged and make decisions according to these values.
+White gaze is looking at individuals who are non-white through a lens of Western or Eurocentric (i.e., European ideologies) ideas.
+It assumes that these white, western political, social, and cultural ideas are dominant or mainstream everywhere and that individuals should be judged and make decisions according to these values.
 This is the standard for processes of people should be taking place.
-White gaze can affect many institutions, and this isn’t just on a community, regional or national level, instead it can be seen influencing many territories on an international scale.
+White gaze can affect many institutions, and this isn't just on a community, regional, or national level.
+Instead, it can be seen influencing many territories on an international scale.

 Let's give some examples.
 Many of these will be focused on workplaces and their practices to help employers understand what this could look like.

 Further along in this blog, I will reframe these situations to demonstrate how we can alleviate the white gaze and the alternative circumstances.
-Of course, this list is not exhaustive and it is not limited to ordeals and situations within the workplace.
-For example, in research and academia, there is an entire area of study dedicated to understanding the impact of white gaze in research, and they have examined the specific influences of colonialism on this subject.
+Of course, this list is not exhaustive and is not limited to ordeals and situations within the workplace.
+For example, in research and academia, there is an entire area of study dedicated to understanding the impact of the white gaze in research, and they have examined the specific influences of colonialism on this subject.

-Some individuals feel like they may have to utilise extra resources and give up their identity, energy and more at the expense of placating whiteness.
-Individuals and employees who work under the scrutiny of white gaze have to demonstrate behaviours and beauty standards.
+Some individuals feel like they may have to utilise extra resources and give up their identity, energy and more at the expense of alleviating whiteness.
+Individuals and employees who work under the scrutiny of the white gaze have to demonstrate behaviors and beauty standards.
 Whiteness and the values, behaviours and physical image standards that whiteness perpetuates are not only presumed as the everyday operations or functionings of life, but they are simultaneously considered dominant over any culture or practice that is not synonymous with whiteness.

 In some workplaces, this can lead to specific individuals becoming hypervisible for not aligning with certain ideologies linked to the white gaze.
-But in other cases, this can also lead to verbal abuse within the workplace.
+However, in other cases, this can also lead to verbal abuse within the workplace.

 Let's re-look at the scenarios further above in the article.
 What would it look like if we omitted the white gaze from influencing the behaviours and actions?